Roundabout – driving licence theory

 Is it always the best option to indicate to the left if I intend to turn left?

 – No. There are certain cases when this would not be appropriate.
 In the example, A is turning left, but chooses the right-hand lane (not recommended).
-If A indicates to the left in this situation, B will think that A intends to change lane.
+If A indicates to the left, B will think that A intends to change lane.
 The clearest option is for A to refrain from indicating to the left.
-Preventing confusion concerning lane-changes is more important that signalling the direction of the continued driving.
+Preventing confusion concerning lane-changes is more important in this situation than signalling the direction of the continued driving.

 You want to continue straight ahead.
 When you exit the roundabout, you must indicate right.